 Foraging is the act of finding and gathering food, usually from wild sources.
 Man has survived through foraging for thousands of years, so don’t underestimate the benefits of gathering wild vegetation for sustenance.
 A simple knowledge of wild edibles is very useful when you’re out in the wilderness and running low on food, especially if you don’t have the resources to hunt game.

 Foraging for mushrooms has many benefits.
-They are incredibly nutritious and are good sources of protein, vitamins B and C and other minerals like calcium.
+They are incredibly nutritious and are good sources of protein, vitamins B and C, and other minerals like calcium.
 Many types of mushrooms are also used for their medical benefits, like the shiitake, which claims to have high antioxidant content.

 However, identifying edible mushrooms might be tricky for beginners as this type of fungi has poisonous varieties.
-Most poisonous mushrooms are usually brown in color and have gills on their undersides.
+Most poisonous mushrooms are usually brown and have gills on their undersides.
 As a rule of thumb, if you can’t identify it, don’t eat it.

-Fireweed is best harvested when young because they tend to taste bitter as they age.
+Fireweed is best harvested when young because it tends to taste bitter as it ages.
 Its shoots are a good source of vitamins A and C while young leaves can be eaten or made into tea.
-The flowers are also edible and can be added with other vegetables to make a salad.
+The flowers are also edible and can be combined with vegetables to make a salad.

-Chicory is another common plant that has many benefits.
-They are pretty easy to identify and can be found in most parts of North America.
-The light blue flowers can be seen from July to October.
-Edible parts of chicory include the leaves and the roots, which are great sources of a variety of vitamins and minerals.
+Chicory is another one of the common plants that you can eat.
+It’s pretty easy to identify and can be found in most parts of North America.
+You can see its light blue flowers from July to October.
+Edible parts of chicory include the leaves and the roots, which are great sources of various vitamins and minerals.
 They can also be used as herbal medicine for indigestion and arthritis.